 Capture Alpha in Volatile Markets with News Sentiment

-- Replicate these results yourself: For more information on this study and to obtain the python notebook to replicate this study, please contact Alexandria here.
+- Replicate these results yourself: For more information on this study and to replicate these results within your own process, please contact Alexandria here.

 Volatility has returned with a vengeance in 2022, with markets gyrating wildly on concerns around rising interest rates, a hawkish Fed, continued supply chain challenges, and the war in Ukraine.
-The S&P 500 fell below 4,000 on Monday May 9th, hitting its lowest level since March 2021 with a year-to-date return through April of -13.4%.
+The S&P 500 got off to its worst start in over 50 years, dropping 20% YTD through 6/30/22.

 Investment managers who can successfully navigate choppy markets can generate significant Alpha for their clients.
 Alexandria’s analysis of global news can be a key contributor to outperformance.
 We analyze millions of articles, capturing deep thematic sentiment predictive of stock price movements.
 Out of sample research shows Alexandria data is a significant Alpha factor: (“Historical Outperformance section below”).